AviatrixSystems/Docs/HowTos/tgw_plan.rst

 4.1 Non DMZ Transit Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Simple Transit refers to the configuration where Aviatrix Transit gateway at the edge VPC connects to on-prem in the three, as shown in the diagram below: AWS VGW, External Device or Aviatrix Appliance CloudN.
+Non DMZ Transit refers to the configuration where Aviatrix Transit gateway at the edge VPC connects to on-prem in the following scenarios,

+ - AWS VGW
+ - External Device over Direct Connect or Internet
+ - Aviatrix Appliance CloudN.

 |transit_gw|